deejmeek/Quote2Speech4u/README.md

 Unsolved Problems
 Inital API used did not allow access for all available quotes.
 Could not get dropdown filter search bar to work.
-Work around for chrome specific issue with speechSynthesis
+Work around for chrome specific issue with speechSynthesis not allowing character limits over ~250

 Discuss any challenges, issues, or major hurdles encountered during the development process that are yet to be resolved.